Andersen Tax: History

-Through 2017, Andersen Tax debuts in Poland, Luxembourg, Switzerland, Israel, Canada, Turkey and Nigeria, initiates expansion in Egypt, Greece, Uruguay, Tanzania, Kenya, Ecuador and Cyprus through collaboration agreements and expands presence in Brazil to Rio de Janeiro.

-Andersen Global closed out 2017 with a presence in 84 locations.

-2018 has brought the debut of the Andersen name in Ireland, Egypt, France, Ecuador and Kenya along with notable expansion in Spain, Portugal, Mexico, UK, Luxembourg, Canada and Brazil.
-The international association has also added a presence in Argentina, Kuwait, Mozambique, Angola, Hungary, Jordan, India, Paraguay and Bolivia.
+The year 2018 has brought the debut of the Andersen name in Ireland, Egypt, France, Ecuador and Kenya along with notable expansion in Spain, Portugal, Mexico, UK, Luxembourg, Canada and Brazil.
+The international association has also added a presence in Argentina, Kuwait, Mozambique, Angola, Hungary, Jordan, and India.

-On April 23, 2019, Andersen Global expanded into its fiftieth country with the addition of a collaborating firm in Zambia.

 On September 3, 2019, Andersen Tax rebranded to Andersen.

+In October 2019, Andersen Global announces Nangia Andersen India as its Indian member firm.
+Nangia Andersen India is global network's 1st Indian Firm of Andersen Global.